History to Shape History

 Learn from the lessons of history to make the future better

-5-week free online fellowship exploring how you can use the lessons of history to make a positive impact and steer humanity onto a better path.
+5-week, donation-based (i.e. free if needed!) online fellowship exploring how you can use the lessons of history to make a positive impact and steer humanity onto a better path.

 What you can expect